 - Colonel Juan Perón, founder of the political movement that became known as Peronism, is elected to his first term as President of Argentina.

 - Egyptian Premier Ahmad Mahir Pasha is killed in Parliament after reading a decree.

 - Merrill's Marauders: The Marauders begin their 1,000-mile journey through Japanese-occupied Burma.

 - The Battle of Los Angeles: A false alarm led to an anti-aircraft barrage that lasted into the early hours of February 25.

 - An order-in-council passed under the Defence of Canada Regulations of the War Measures Act gives the Canadian federal government the power to intern all "persons of Japanese racial origin".

-- Nancy Astor became the first woman to speak in the House of Commons of the United Kingdom following her election as a Member of Parliament (MP) three months earlier.
+- Nancy Astor becomes the first woman to speak in the House of Commons of the United Kingdom following her election as a Member of Parliament (MP) three months earlier.